-- the value of the appointment.
-If he or she does not wish it to continue, and the Department is satisfied that he or she has sufficient understanding to make an informed decision, the appointment for that child or young person should be ended. - 35 In this case, the possibility of appointing another independent visitor should also be considered. - 36 The appointment of an independent visitor ceases if: - he or she gives written notice of resignation to the Department, or - b. the Department gives him or her notice in writing - When the Department terminates an appointment as independent visitor for a particular child it should make clear whether or not it would consider appointing the visitor again for another child. - 38 If the person acts as independent visitor to several children or young people each case should be considered separately.
-Termination of appointment for one of them does not automatically terminate appointments for the others. - 39 The Department should take care to avoid suggesting that the termination of an independent visitor's appointment is a consequence of him or her acting with appropriate independence, for example, challenging the validity of the care planning or the standard of service for a particular child. - If an independent visitor disagrees with the Department's action in terminating his or her appointment, he or she may wish to make a formal representation and complaint. - The child may wish the appointment of the independent visitor to continue on the basis of friendship, despite the Department's wish to end it.
+- Each review is required to consider whether an independent visitor should be appointed if one has not already been appointed. - Older children and young people should be asked their views about the value of the appointment.
+If he or she does not wish it to continue, and the Department is satisfied that he or she has sufficient understanding to make an informed decision, the appointment for that child or young person should be ended. - In this case, the possibility of appointing another independent visitor should also be considered. - 36 The appointment of an independent visitor ceases if: - a. he or she gives written notice of resignation to the Department, or - b. the Department gives him or her notice in writing - When the Department terminates an appointment as independent visitor for a particular child it should make clear whether or not it would consider appointing the visitor again for another child. - 38 If the person acts as independent visitor to several children or young people each case should be considered separately.
+Termination of appointment for one of them does not automatically terminate appointments for the others. - 39 The Department should take care to avoid suggesting that the termination of an independent visitor's appointment is a consequence of acting with appropriate independence, for example, challenging the validity of the care planning or the standard of service for a particular child. - If an independent visitor disagrees with the Department's action in terminating his or her appointment, he or she may wish to make a formal representation and complaint. - The child may wish the appointment of the independent visitor to continue on the basis of friendship, despite the Department's wish to end it.
 All things considered, the Department may consider that accepting such a situation is preferable to official opposition, provided that the child or young person's welfare is not endangered. - In exceptional circumstances, if the behaviour of the independent visitor is quite inappropriate and a threat to the child's welfare, the Department would be failing in its duty to safeguard the child if it did not terminate the appointment.
-In this situation the Department should review any other current appointments of this person as an independent visitor and all previous appointments. - 43 If need be an investigation should be carried out, and in such circumstances, the child may need special help and support.
-Consideration should also be given to implementing the child protection procedures.
+In this situation the Department

-PA 01Schedule 2,
+'PA 01Schedule 2, 2)(a)

-2)(a)